usedtothink/translation-tracker/resources/design-document.md

 * Accepts `POST` requests to `/translationcases`
 * Accepts data to create a new `TranslationCase` with a provided caseNickname and projectType, all other values being optional.
-* Returns the new `TranslationCase`, including a unique translation case ID assigned by Translation Tracker.
+* Returns the new `TranslationCaseModel`, including a unique translation case ID assigned by Translation Tracker.
   * If the caseNickname is identical to an already-existing caseNickname, will throw a `DuplicateCaseNicknameException`.